About us

 Who buys from us?

-Our buyers are interested in supporting ethical, alliance-based regenerative farmers, honey and flowers producers.
+Our buyers are interested in supporting ethical, alliance-based regenerative farmers, honey, nursery and flower producers.
 They are seeking products that are regenerating Country and communities, including in the face of climate change, food sustainability issues, and extreme weather events.
 They also want to contribute to improved social conditions in the communities and regions where Follow the Flowers and related business activities are occurring.

 Additional ventures